 The Baltimore County Department of Health and Human Services (HHS), under the direction of Gregory Wm.
 Branch, M.D., MBA, CPE, FACP, provides governance and administrative oversight to the Department of Health, Department of Social Services, Office of Housing, Local Management Board and the Office of Human Relations.
 HHS promotes well-being among individuals and families by providing quality health, housing and social services.

 Stop by the HHS booth to take advantage of an onsite blood pressure check or to get a rapid Hepatitis C test.
-You can also receive information and consult with staff about addiction to opioids and other substances, HIV/AIDS, adult immunizations, dental health, prescription drug awareness, cancer and diabetes prevention and more.
+You can also receive information and consult with staff about addiction to opioids and other substances, HIV and AIDS, adult immunizations, dental health, prescription drug awareness, cancer and diabetes prevention, and more.
 You can also obtain resources to help you stop smoking.

 If you are looking to add to your family by adopting a pet, Baltimore County Animal Services’ Cuddle Shuttle can help.
-Offering a variety of animals to get to know, love and take home FURever, this mobile animal adoption unit also provides low-cost rabies vaccinations and spay/neuter services for your new or current pet.
+Offering a variety of animals to get to know, love and take home FURever, this mobile animal adoption unit also provides low-cost rabies vaccinations, and spay or neuter services for your new or current pet.

 Providing an array of valuable information and services during the Expo—and connecting visitors to resources following the Expo—is just one of the many ways that HHS staff is working to help those who live, work, play and age in Baltimore County to lead healthy, safe, productive lives.
 Be sure to visit our booth!
 Remain connected to us on Facebook, @BaltCoHHS.